-The Packator GmbH, Schönhauser Allee 59b in 10437 Berlin, registered in the commercial register of the local court Berlin (Charlottenburg) under HRB 171932 and represented by the managing director Torfin Hertwig, provides the transport of courier, express and postal consignments via a logistics system.
+The Packator GmbH, Alt-Moabit 91, 10559 Berlin, registered in the commercial register of the local court Berlin (Charlottenburg) under HRB 171932 and represented by the managing directors Torfin Hertwig and Dr. Axel Stirl, provides the transport of courier, express and postal consignments via a logistics system.
 The transports themselves are subject to the applicable provisions of German law, unless otherwise specified below.

 Terms and conditions of the client deviating from these General Terms and Conditions ("GTC") shall only become part of the contract if Packator GmbH expressly acknowledges them in writing.

 With regard to all transport services offered by Packator GmbH, the following applies: In principle, all consignments that are suitable for transport by bicycle, motorcycle, car and other motor vehicles can be transported.
 The carriage of persons and cash is excluded.
 In addition, the transport of weapons, drugs or other illegal goods (in particular the delivery of age-restricted goods such as alcohol or tobacco to minors) is excluded.
 Dangerous goods or goods, products and substances which are classified as dangerous goods in accordance with the legal regulations must be registered as such for transport by the customer.
 If the client fails to register as dangerous goods for transport, Packator GmbH's general exclusion from the transport of dangerous goods shall apply.
 Upon request, jewellery, works of art and valuables can also be transported; however, liability is excluded for these transports, with the exception of liability for intentional and grossly negligent breaches of duty.